Whistleblowing: Switzerland

 The draft does not improve on protection against dismissal for employees who report irregularities to their employer.
-The amendment does not provide for employees anonymously filing their observations of irregularities.
+The amendment does not provide for employees to anonymously file their observations of irregularities.

 United Kingdom

 Whistleblowing in the United Kingdom is protected by the Public Interest Disclosure Act 1998 (PIDA).
 Amongst other things, under the Act protected disclosures are permitted even if a non-disclosure agreement has been signed between the employer and the former or current employee; a consultation on further restricting confidentiality clauses was held in 2019.

-The Freedom to Speak Up Review set out 20 principles to bring about improvements to help whistleblowers in the NHS, including:
+The Freedom to Speak Up Review sets out 20 principles to bring about improvements to help whistleblowers in the NHS, including: